Steelers-Chiefs moved to primetime because of ice storm

 KANSAS CITY, Mo.
-(AP) — The AFC divisional playoff game Sunday between the Steelers and Chiefs has been moved from an early afternoon kickoff to primetime because of an ice storm due to hit the Kansas City area this weekend.
+(AP) — The AFC divisional playoff game between the Steelers and Chiefs on Sunday has been moved from an early afternoon kickoff to primetime because of an ice storm due to hit the Kansas City area this weekend.

-The game was originally scheduled to kickoff at 12:05 p.m.
+The game was originally scheduled to kick off at 12:05 p.m.
 Central time.
 It will now start at 7:20 p.m. to give road crews and public safety officials more time to treat roads and parking lots.

+“If people are going to the game, slow down, leave early and be cautious,” said Troy Schulte, the city manager for Kansas City, Missouri, where Arrowhead Stadium sits just off Interstate 70.

 The forecast calls for ice to move into the area Friday, and persistent cold temperatures throughout Saturday and Sunday.
-Additional precipitation is expected Sunday, though mostly in the form of rain.
+More precipitation is expected Sunday, though mostly in the form of cold rain.

-The time change means the Packers-Cowboys game scheduled to kickoff at 3:40 p.m.
-Central time on Fox on Sunday will lead into the Steelers-Chiefs game, which will air on NBC.

 Most Read Stories